Sophie Naftalin is a partner in our police law department specialising in civil actions against the police and other public authorities.

 Sophie gives training for Legal Action Group on police complaints and actions against the police.

-Sophie is a member of Police Action Lawyers Group, Inquest Lawyers Group and the Centre for Women’s Justice.
+Sophie is a member of Police Action Lawyers Group, Inquest Lawyers Group, the Centre for Women’s Justice and the Association of Child Abuse Lawyers (ACAL).
 She is a former board member of Newham Monitoring Project.